Chorus/DynamicsDocs/docs/Practitioners/Qualifications.md

 ## Qualifications on Insurance Plan Benefits

-The Insurance Plan Benefit (related to the Encounter Service) has a list of the qualifications a Practitioner must have to receieve payment for rendering the service.
+The Insurance Plan Benefit (related to the Encounter Service) has a list of the qualifications a Practitioner must have to receive payment for rendering the service.

 :::note
 It is important that the qualification and the dates are accurate.
 When scheduling a Session with a Practitioner, the system checks that the Practitioner has the required qualification for the service being provided.